Dance film

-A dance film (also known as screen dance) is a film in which dance is used to reveal the central themes of the film, whether these themes be connected to narrative or story, states of being, or more experimental and formal concerns.
+A dance film (also known as screen dance) is a movie in which dancing is used to reveal inspirational challenges and the central themes of the film, whether these themes be connected to narrative or story, states of being, or more experimental and formal concerns.
 In such films, the creation of choreography typically exists only in film or video.
 At its best, dance films use filming and editing techniques to create twists in the plotline, multiple layers of reality, and emotional or psychological depth.

 Dance film is also known as the cinematic interpretation of existing dance works, originally created for live performance.
 When existing dance works are modified for the purposes of filming this can involve a wide variety of film techniques.
 Depending on the amount of choreographic and/or presentational adjustment an original work is subjected to, the filmed version may be considered as dance for camera.
 However, these definitions are not agreed upon by those working with dance and film or video.